Name Bookseller

 Biddle, Mary To the mayor, recorder, aldermen, common council, and freemen of Philadelphia this plan of the improved part of the city [cartographic material] surveyed and laid down by the late Nicholas Scull, Esqr., Surveyor General of the Province of Pennsylvania is humbly inscrib'd by the editors

-Billingsley, Mrs. A dialogue between a Protestant and a Quaker.
+Billingsley, Jane A dialogue between a Protestant and a Quaker.
 To which is added, a short examination concerning the scandalous custom of wearing white-pouder'd perriwigs by the most modern divines.
 By Petrus de Laat.